Self-Initiated Open World Learning for Autonomous AI Agents: Acknowledgments

 \section{Acknowledgments}

+This paper benefited greatly from numerous discussions in the DARPA SAIL-ON Program PI meetings.
 This work was supported in part by a DARPA Contract HR001120C0023.
 Bing Liu and Sahisnu Mazumder are also partially supported by two National Science Foundation (NSF) grants (IIS-1910424 and IIS-1838770), and a Northrop Grumman research gift.
+The views expressed in this document are those of the authors and are not those of funders.

 \bibstyle{aaai21.bst}